JUVENILE LAW IS NOT CRIMINAL LAW

 Houston Juvenile Defense Attorney James Sullivan

-Harris County Juvenile Attorney James Sullivan is Board Certified in Juvenile Law by the Texas Board of Legal Specialization.
+James Sullivan is Board Certified in Juvenile Law by the Texas Board of Legal Specialization since 2004.
+Note: of the 83,000 licensed attorneys in Texas, only 68 are board certified in juvenile law.

 Contact Harris County Juvenile Lawyer James Sullivan

-Harris County Juvenile Lawyer James Sullivan handles all juvenile offenses in the juvenile courts in Harris County and throughout the state of Texas.
+Harris County Juvenile Lawyer James Sullivan handles all juvenile offenses in the juvenile courts in Harris County.

 Whether your child is charged with a felony or a misdemeanor, Board Certified Juvenile Attorney James Sullivan can provide effective representation and advice.
 Don’t let one mistake ruin your child’s future.

-To schedule a free confidential consultation, contact Houston Juvenile Attorney James Sullivan at (281) 546-6428 for a free confidential consultation.
+To schedule a free confidential consultation, contact James Sullivan at (281) 546-6428 for a free confidential consultation.